mhdolatabadi/dots-and-boxes/README.md

-# noghte-bazi
+# Noghte Bazi
-this an implementation of dots and boxes
+This an implementation of Noghte Bazi(which means dots and boxes in persian).